 Solar lentigines are caused by sun exposure and are the most common type of lentigo.
 They occur most frequently on areas that are exposed to the sun, such as the face and back of the hands.
 They typically first appear during middle age and increase in number as people age.
 Lentigines are noncancerous (benign), but people who have them may be at higher risk of melanoma.

 Nonsolar lentigines are not caused by sun exposure.
 Nonsolar lentigines sometimes occur in people with certain rare hereditary disorders, such as Peutz-Jeghers syndrome (characterized by many lentigines on the lips and polyps in the stomach and intestine), xeroderma pigmentosum, and multiple lentigines syndrome (Leopard syndrome).

 If people do not have too many lentigines, doctors can remove them with freezing treatments (cryotherapy) or laser therapy.
 Bleaching agents such as hydroquinone are not effective.

 Widespread hyperpigmentation can be caused by

 Hormonal changes may increase melanin production and darken the skin in Addison disease, in pregnancy, or with hormonal contraceptive use.
-A liver disorder called primary biliary cirrhosis may also cause increased melanin production.
+A liver disorder called primary biliary cholangitis (previously called primary biliary cirrhosis) may also cause increased melanin production.

 Some cases of hyperpigmentation are caused not by melanin, but by other pigmented substances that are not normally present in the skin.
 Diseases such as hemochromatosis or hemosiderosis, which are caused by too much iron in the body, can cause hyperpigmentation.
 Some drugs, chemicals, and metals that are applied to the skin, swallowed, or injected can cause hyperpigmentation.